GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/requests.md

     === "Walkthrough"

         - Talk to Vigo, accept the request, and go to Route 5.
-        - The basic task is to check each blizzard zone, including ones that have trees that can be reversed, to find the best spot for him to dry his fish.
-The prompt usually shows up upon entering a blizzard zone and you will be given a brief description of the area.
+        - Each blizzard zone has an area you can check to find the best spot to dry his fish.
+        - The prompt generally shows up upon entering a blizzard zone and you will be given a brief description.
 The conditions are randomized on every run.
-You can check a spot out, decline, and come back later.
+Note that you asses a location, decline, and come back later.
         - Conditions:
             - "The air here feels dry to you"
             - "You can feel a brisk breeze, gusts rippling your clothing"
             - "There is a slight dampness in the air here"
-            - For the bondmate you must select "The air here feels dry to you".
+        - The bondmate ending requires 1) an active blizzard zone and 2) a location with "The air here feels dry to you."
+The zones directly beneath the Harken and the Fountain work 100% of the time.
+The other locations have given inconsistent results or may be bugged.
         - Upon selecting a spot, you will be forced into 3 back-to-back fights.
-You may tap out at any time.
-It is ideal to select a dry location where the Ice Storm may be removed via Right Hand of Reversal technique if possible.
+You may leave at any time, but your reward will be impacted.
+    - If you are having difficulty fighting the enemies while frozen you can reverse the blizzard zone before confirming the location.
+This does lock you out of the bondmate ending.
         - Once all 3 battles are completed, you are teleported back to the tavern with the request completed.
 You will obtain some gold and an Ice-Wind Trout.

             ??? warning "Normal Rewards"

                 - Gem of Org x20 (first-time only)
-                - 4,000 Gold
+                - 4,000 Gold or 6,000 Gold if completed in an active blizzard zone
                 - Ice-Wind Trout (restores 150 HP to one row)

             ??? warnings "Rewards - Bondmate Ending"

                 - Gem of Org x20 (first-time only)
                 - Bondmate: Exquisite Jewel Trout (HP)
-                - 13,000 Gold
+                - 13,000 Gold (6,000 base + 7,000 bonus)
                 - Ultimate Ice-Wind Trout (restores 250 HP to one row)

     === "Battle Variations"